 A clasp is a device that connects things together, and our hope is that CLASP will be a connecting point for young adults, aged 18-35.
 Each week these young adults will be a part of a safe community where friendships will flourish, skills will be developed and a lot of fun will be had!
 Past activities have included hikes, cookie and cupcake decorating, yoga, learning how to knit, a 'Random Acts of Kindness Week', cooking and more!

 If you are familiar with our summer camps, CLASP is not an extension of our SYAC program as it has a different purpose with different goals.
 We will have a 4:1 camper to staff ratio and therefore will NOT have the same level of support that SYAC affords.
 Campers will need to be able to participate fully with this level of support, be generally independent in the washroom and not have any aggressive behaviours.

-We will be offering the program on Mondays between March 1 and May 10 (NO program on April 12 due to holidays).
+We will be offering the program on Mondays between January 31 and May 16 with the exception of holidays (Family Day, March Break and Easter Monday).
 Each day will run from 9:30am - 4:30pm.